Trams in Lviv: Ridership

-The table does not include data on trips paid by Privat24 application (available in trams and trolleybuses) which amounted — 470,637 trips.
+The table does not include data on journeys paid by Privat24 application (available on trams and trolleybuses), which amounted to 470,637 journeys.

 Fares

 The fare in Lviv city electric transport (as well as in urban buses) is established on the basis of the decision of the executive committee of the Lviv City Council.

 Previously passengers could pay the fare by buying a paper one-time ticket for cash at kiosks or from the driver.
 Another option was to buy a monthly pass at the kiosks.
 Passes are divided into types: joint tram and trolleybus pass, and separate tram or trolleybus.

 Since 2017, electronic fare payment has been introduced in trams and trolleybuses.
 Passengers can pay using smartphone by scanning a QR code or via bluetooth.
 The service is provided by private companies, in particular, the country's largest bank PrivatBank through its Privat24 mobile application.

 In the fall of 2023, LCE "Lvivavtodor" (operator of the e-ticketing system "Leocard") announced that cashless payment of fares in all urban public transport in Lviv will start on December 11, 2023.
 It will be possible to pay cashless for travel with a bank card, an NFC device and a "LeoCard" transport card.
 It is also possible to pay in cash to the driver upon receiving a ticket-cheque.
 From December 11, 2023 all fares in all modes of public transport in Lviv community are equal for all passengers, and concession travels are also available in all lines inside Lviv community.

 Sales of general non-personalized "LeoCard" transport cards started on November 15, 2023.
 Cards can be purchased and topped up at "Interpress" kiosks and at "EasyPay" terminals.
 The cost of the card is UAH 60 + UAH 10 deposit + top-up amount.

 Since the introduction of cashless payment in all public transport, the right to discounted travel is granted only if you have a personalized LeoCard.
 Controllers will check validation and fine passengers for ticketless/unvalidated rides.
 Passengers paying in cash must obtain a ticket from the driver and keep it throughout the trip, and LeoCard holders must validate the card.

 Preferential categories of passengers, pensioners, children under 7 years of age, as well as school students are exempt from paying for travel during the academic year.
 A discount of 50% of the fare is provided for university students.
 All of these categories of passengers should have and validate their personalized "LeoCard" for each trip made.